Association of Montana Retired Public Employees By-Laws

 - Any member may submit to the Board information on any item or issue that he/she feels the Association should consider as part of its business.
 All items so submitted will be taken under consideration and the action of the results be conveyed to the members.

-- A portion of the Association’s assets may be kept in long-term interest bearing accounts.
+- A portion of the Association’s assets may be kept in long-term interest bearing accounts, in accordance with the Association’s investment policy statement.

 - The Association will not distribute or sell for use as a mailing list any list of members.